Signs and symptoms of pancreatic cancer

 Graphical depiction of the most common symptoms of pancreatic cancer.
 These are indigestion, tummy pain or back pain, changes to your poo, unexplained weight loss, loss of appetite, and jaundice, which is yellow eyes and skin and itching.

 Pancreatic cancer often doesn’t cause symptoms in the early stages.
 As the cancer grows, it may start to cause symptoms.
-The symptoms may not be specific to pancreatic cancer, and they may come and go to begin with.
+The symptoms may not be specific to pancreatic cancer and they may come and go to begin with.
 This can make pancreatic cancer hard to diagnose.

-What are the symptoms of pancreatic cancer?
+What are the signs and symptoms of pancreatic cancer?

 Indigestion